Hagar: Islam

 Hājar or Haajar (هاجر) is the Arabic name used to identify the wife of Abraham (Arabic: Ibrāhīm) and the mother of Ishmael (Arabic: Ismā'īl).
 Although not mentioned by name in the Qur'an, she is referenced and alluded to via the story of her husband.
 She is a revered woman in the Islamic faith.

 According to Muslim belief, she was the Egyptian wife of Ibrāhīm.
 She eventually settled in the Desert of Paran with her son Ismā'īl.
-Hājar is honoured as an especially important matriarch of monotheism, as it was through Ismā'īl that Muhammad would come.
+Hājar is honoured as an especially important matriarch of monotheism, as it was through Ismā'īl that Muhammad would be born.

 Some Modern Muslim scholars are of the opinion that she was never a handmaid of Sarah, rather she was a princess of Egypt who willingly followed Abraham and later married him.
-They further argue that Hagar and Ishmael were not cast out as claimed by Biblical narrative, but they were settled at Makkah (Paran) for the sake of Almighty Allah.
+They further argue that Hagar and Ishmael were not cast out as claimed by Biblical narrative, but they were settled at Makkah (Paran) for the sake of Allah.

 Neither Sarah nor Hājar is mentioned by name in the Qur'an, but the story is traditionally understood to be referred to in a line from Ibrāhīm's prayer in Surah Ibrahim (14:37): "I have settled some of my family in a barren valley near your Sacred House."
 While Hājar is not named, the reader lives Hājar's predicament indirectly through the eyes of Ibrāhīm.
 She is also frequently mentioned in the hadith.

 According to the Qisas Al-Anbiya, a collection of tales about the prophets, Hājar was the daughter of the King of Maghreb, a descendant of Islamic prophet Salih.
 Her father was killed by Pharaoh Dhu l-'arsh (ذُوالْعَرْش, meaning "he/master of the throne") and she was captured and taken as a slave.
 Later, because of her royal blood, she was made mistress of the female slaves and given access to all of Pharaoh's wealth.
 Upon conversion to Ibrāhīm's faith, the Pharaoh gave Hājar to Sarah who gave her to Ibrāhīm.
 In this account, the name "Hājar" (called Hajar in Arabic) comes from Hā ajru-ka (Arabic: هَا أَجْرُكَ), the Arabic for "here is your recompense".